fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

-Linear increment to load multiplier in each execution tick when the system is not in the overloaded state, up until the `max_load_multiplier` is reached.
+Linear increment to load multiplier every 10 seconds while the system is not in the overloaded state, up until the `max_load_multiplier` is reached.

 </dd>
 <dt>load_scheduler</dt>